sriramab/cchaid/README.md

 # cchaid
-Building a decision tree based on chaid
+Building a decision tree based on chaid algorithm